vanOosterhoutLab/HybridCheck/06-manual.md

 (of the set you have defined in the `TripletGeneration` step) are to be scanned with the current `SSAnalysis` settings.

-This argument can be either `"NOT.SCANNED"` (default) in which case, every triplet of the set defined by the `TripletGeneration` parameters will be scanned for recombination signal with the current `SSAnalysis` settings, if it has not previously already been scanned.
+This argument can be set as `"NOT.SCANNED"` (default) in which case, every triplet of the set defined by the `TripletGeneration` parameters will be scanned for recombination signal with the current `SSAnalysis` settings, if it has not previously already been scanned.
 This argument can also be set to `"ALL"`, in which case all the triplets defined by the `TripletGeneration`